ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 Use the following guidance to troubleshoot problems with {{site.data.keyword.databases-for-postgresql_full}} performance.

-### Slow database performance
+## Slow database performance

-The common symptoms of this issue are as follows:
+The typical symptoms of this problem are as follows:

 * High disk IO (input/output) or memory usage
 * Slow queries

-The most common cause is that slow queries are being examined.
+The most common cause is slow queries being examined.
 Complete the following steps to determine whether this is the case:

 1. List the long running queries: